Bass Abyss Level Editor

 Platforms

-You may use the symbols 9, 20 and 43 at the Common Elements->Platforms folder, but if you are looking for the column of tiles that are generated indefinitely, that will be explained later.
-151 and 153 are safe to use, they are the tiles that stay idle until the player steps on them, and then transport the player downwards the map.
+Symbols 151 and 153 are safe to use.
+These are the tiles that stay idle until the player steps on them, and then carry the player downwards the map.

 Generators